abalabokhin/NWNForBG/README.md

 The mod repeats, with some minor modifications, the plot of Neverwinter Nights game.
 Once Gorion's Ward reaches the experience of 1350000 XP, he/she can start Neverwinter Nights.
 At this moment, a messenger from Neverwinter will approach him/her in any of the Athkatla's Districts and ask for help.
 However, recommended amount of XP to start NWN content is 1750000.

+There three components in this mod:
+1. Main component, that install all the resources for the mod.
+2. Map component, for EET for BG2EE you can select between using map icons with BP-BGT-Worldmap or to use a dedicated map for NWN content.
+For BGT and oBG2 icons for BG-BGTr-Worldmap are used.
+3. Install NWNForBG as a didicated campaign (for BG2EE and EET only) depending on the second component the appropriate map will be used.
+For EET, NWN is added to the list of campaigns, for BG2EE, UI is modified (ATTENTION: this was not tested with different UI mods for BG2EE).
+PC starts the dedicated campaign with 1.5M XP and about 10K GP.

 Compatibility
 -------------

 Neverwinter Nights for Baldur's Gate should be fully compatible with BG2:TOB, BGT, BG2EE, EET games and with pretty much any other mod that's out there.
 All bg2 events are blocked while you are doing NWN content, so don't be afraid that Jaheira's personal quest will be broken.
 Also, some of the new spells might have conflicts with some Talents of Faerûn mod components as for Beta 3 version.
-For mods that add other campaigns to EET, third component of this mod should be installed after them.
-If there are UI mods that change BG2EE starting screen dramatically, installing third compoment with BG2EE might not add NWN campaign propeprly (UI mods were not tested with third component, installed on BG2EE).
+If there are UI mods that change BG2EE starting screen dramatically, installing third compoment with BG2EE might not add NWN campaign propeprly (UI mods were not tested with third component of the mod, installed on BG2EE).

 Installation
 -------------